RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_1.rst

 Notice here:

-1. we `extends` from `ra/change_form.html'`
+1. we `extends` from `erp_framework/change_form.html'`
-   This enables us to change themes of your Ra dashboard rather easily.
+   This enables us to change themes of your Django ERP framework dashboard rather easily.
 You can read more about :ref:`theming`

 2. we use :func:`$.ra.smartParseFloat` in the javascript.
    This is a custom convenience function to handle strings or empty value when numbers are expected (in which case `value` result would be `NaN`.